exercism/julia/concepts.wip/arithmetic-operators/introduction.md

 2
 ```

-In he latter operation after performing division is **truncated** to an integer.
+In the latter operation after performing division is **truncated** to an integer.

 ```julia
 # Modulo